-Your child's day will run like a normal school day as far as possible, with teachers contactable in real-time during school hours, and via email outside of these hours.
+Your child's day will run like a normal school day as far as possible, with teachers contactable in real-time between the hours of 7.00am to 1.45pm, and via email outside of these hours.

 Adaily routine

 To aid your child's focus, try to develop a daily routine and stick to this as consistently as possible.
 Approach each day as you would a normal school day.